cerner/fhir.cerner.com/content/millennium/r4/entities/organization.md

  [`_count`]  | No                                      | [`number`] | The maximum number of results to return.
 Defaults to `100`.
  `name`      | This or `_id` or `identifier` or `type` | [`string`] | Name used for the organization.

+ Notes:

+- The `identifier` parameter
+  - May not be provided with any system information, only code details are provided.
+Search is performed across system's supported by Organization resource.
+  - When valid system is provided, search is performed against the specific system.
+  - When invalid system is provided, 400 bad request is returned.

 ### Headers

 <%= headers fhir_json: true %>